 Port Vila, Vanuatu

 If you are travelling to Vanuatu, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
 You can register online or in person at any Australian Embassy, High Commission or Consulate.
-The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.
+The information you provide will help us to contact you in an emergency.

 In a consular emergency if you are unable to contact the above mission, you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.